William R. Schulz: Early life, career and education

-Bill Schulz was born in Des Moines, Iowa, on April 4, 1931, to Herman Schulz and Ellen Margaret Hazelrigg.
+Bill Schulz was born in Des Moines, Iowa on April 4, 1931, to Herman Schulz and Ellen Margaret Hazelrigg.
 He attended Greenwood Elementary School.
 Bill graduated from the Kentucky Military Institute in 1949, and the United States Military Academy at West Point in 1954.
-He served as a United States Army officer in Germany from 1954 to 1957, reaching the rank of 2nd Lieutenant.
+He served as a United States Army officer in West Germany from 1954 to 1957, reaching the rank of 2nd Lieutenant.
 He resigned his commission to focus on a career in business, and attended Harvard University's business school, graduating in 1959.

 Following his graduation from Harvard Business School, Schulz founded his own business, known as Homesmith, which offered home repair services in the Palo Alto, California area.
 Schulz then founded W. R. Schulz and Associates, which owned and managed 88 garden apartment properties in the Phoenix metropolitan area.
-As of 2022, W. R. Schulz still manages Forest Park Apartments b.
-1962 (7th Ave.: 308 units) and Fountains in the Green b.
-1955 (14th St.: 327 units) in the midtown Phoenix area.
+As of 2026, W. R. Schulz still manages Forest Park Apartments b.
+1962 (3800 N. 6th Ave.: 308 units) and Fountains in the Green b.
+1955 (3019 N. 14th St.: 327 units) in the midtown Phoenix area.
 Schulz is credited with getting the Apartment Renter's Tax Relief Bill passed through the state legislature, which led to his involvement in politics.

 Bill is known for his humor and practicality when confronted with small business challenges, and his love of trees.
 He is the author of "Looking Back, With Some Forward Thoughts," a no-holds family history up to 1990.